scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 		- Only Connections see *fullName*
 		- only connections see *profileDetails*
 		- Subscribers can request
-		- Posts visible to anyone
+		- All Posts visible to Subscribers, Connections
 		- Pinnned Stuff visible to anyone

 	Off